 - Dry, clean towels to clean the puppies

-- Paper towels to help with clean up
+- Paper towels to help with cleaning up

 - Thermometer to check your dog’s temperature before whelping

 - Unwaxed dental floss to tie off the umbilical cords

 - Clean scissors to cut the umbilical cords

 - A heating pad or hot water bottle to keep the puppies warm (be careful of it not being too hot)